Introduction to Impact Investing with a Gender Lens

 The lessons will draw from IIX’s decade of global experience as a pioneering practitioner and thought-leader of impact investing to provide you with a unique perspective of the current landscape of this rapidly-growing field.

 Completion of the short course qualifies you to join our Future 500 Network.

 Ready for more?
 Check out our Masterclass on Measuring Impact for Sustainability - starts September 7

-Over 80 students and counting are joining our Spring 2020 Masterclass.
-In this Masterclass, learn how to measure impact and sustainability from our CEO, Professor Durreen Shahnaz as well as IIX Advisors from The Wharton School, Stanford University, and Social Value UK.
+Learn how to measure impact and sustainability from our CEO, Professor Durreen Shahnaz as well as IIX Advisors from The Wharton School, Stanford University, and Social Value International.
 By the end of the course, you’ll gain:

 - A global understanding of the impact measurement ecosystem

 - Knowledge of how to refine your impact measurement strategy to improve your investment portfolio

 - Mastery of IIX’s widely-accepted impact assessment approach, valued by investors, donors, and enterprises

 As the Introduction to Impact Investing with a Gender Lens aims to enhance professional development, you may consider employer sponsorship of your participation.
 Or if you are an employer yourself, you may want to initiate a company-wide engagement with us and have your colleagues benefit from our program offering.